msunbay/zod-dbs/README.md

 npx zod-dbs --exclude '^temp_' --output-dir ./src/output
 ```

 To include only specific tables, use the `--include` option with a regex pattern.
-For example, to include only tables starting with "user" or "account:
+For example, to include only tables starting with "user" or "account":

 ```sh
 npx zod-dbs --include '^(user|account)' --output-dir ./src/output